|PhotoClub Scorer - Information for the Club Organiser|

 PhotoClub Scorer also expands the concept of electronic scoring to other types of internal club competitions, particularly where the major problem is speedy calculation of the results within the time available on a club evening.

 An example of Multi Scoring is a print competition, where entrants may enter say three categories, within a total choice of say four, or up to six, sections.
 Prints are distributed around the club room for viewing and scoring, and an unknown number of images, typically exceeding sixty to ninety prints, will be brought by members on the night.

 The entry is recorded at the door, using the “Organiser” part of the Android App, listing the images, against their section or category, for a corresponding “Entry Number”, which is marked on the print.
 This number is allocated to each Entrant, together with a “Club Identity” for later publication of the results.
 Members without entries are considered to be “Guest Scorers” and are asked to use a Club Identity of 300, with an allocated “Guest Number” for scoring.

 All scores, from a mix of Android and IOS devices, are sent over Wi-Fi to a remote system which records and displays the accumulated results.
 This functionality is provided by the Windows application.
 Where members do not have smart devices, paper forms are provided from which those with devices upload the scores when completed.

 Most club venues do not have accessible Wi-Fi.
 A hotspot can simply be a self standing wireless broadband router.
-Often a club member will have a redundant router, when they have changed broadband providers, or upgraded to the latest fast offering from their current provider.
+Often a club member will have a redundant router, when they have changed broadband providers, or upgraded to the latest faster offering from their current provider.
 Testing, and experimental setup, can be carried out on any home Wi-Fi system, by downloading the Windows Server application and one Android or IOS app.
 The download also contains the PhotoClub Scorer User Guide and a Demo Pack with starter competitions and Excel templates.